glitchingdot/OW-Model-Wiki/docs/info/index.md

 # Info

-Hi there!
-Welcome to the
+### Hi there!
+Welcome to the Outer Wilds Model Wiki!

-# Can you give me models from Outer Wilds?
-No can do.
-Outer Wilds, similar to most all modern games, doesn't permit the explicit sharing of models, textures, or assets from the game outright.

-# Is it possible to extract models from Outer Wilds?
-Totally!
-There's many guides about extracting models from Unity games, so making our own here would probably be reduntant.
-Give it a Google!
+We're trying to provide the best (unofficial) source of references and resources for artists and fans of Outer Wilds to create what they love!